As a car accident victim, you’re not alone.

 And while each one of us is unique and every car crash is its own animal, there are injuries that we, as car accident attorneys, see on a fairly frequent basis:

-If you can prove that another party was at fault for your injuries, they are responsible to cover your injury-related medical bills.
-This includes both past bills, which covered the immediate medical help after the crash, as well as future medical bills, which might include corrective surgeries, physical therapy, or ongoing needs for medication.
+If you can prove that another party was at fault for your injuries, they are responsible to cover your injury-related medical bills as part of your total “economic damages”.
+In every accident case, this includes both past medical bills, which covered the immediate medical help after the crash, as well as future medical bills, which might include corrective surgeries, physical therapy, or ongoing needs for medication.

 When you get into a car wreck, especially a severe car wreck, your adrenaline’s rushing, your head’s spinning, and you’re not quite sure what just happened.
 This assumes your lucky enough to still be conscious and somewhat aware of your surroundings.